mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 ## <a id="topic3"></a>When to JIT?

 JIT compilation is beneficial primarily for long-running CPU-bound queries.
-Frequently these will be analytical queries.
+Frequently these are analytical queries.
 For short queries the added overhead of performing JIT compilation will often be higher than the time it can save.

 To determine whether JIT compilation should be used, the total estimated cost of a query is used.
-The estimated cost of the query will be compared with the setting of `jit_above_cost`.
-If the cost is higher, JIT compilation will be performed.
+The estimated cost of the query is compared with the setting of `jit_above_cost`.
+If the cost is higher, JIT compilation is performed.
 Two further decisions are then needed.
-Firstly, if the estimated cost is more than the setting of `jit_inline_above_cost`, short functions and operators used in the query will be inlined.
+Firstly, if the estimated cost is more than the setting of `jit_inline_above_cost`, short functions and operators used in the query are inlined.
 Secondly, if the estimated cost is more than the setting of `jit_optimize_above_cost`, expensive optimizations are applied to improve the generated code.
 Each of these options increases the JIT compilation overhead, but can reduce query execution time considerably.

-These cost-based decisions will be made at plan time, not execution time.
+These cost-based decisions are made at plan time, not execution time.
 This means that when prepared statements are in use, and a generic plan is used (see [PREPARE](../../../ref_guide/sql_commands/PREPARE.html)), the values of the configuration parameters in effect at prepare time control the decisions, not the settings at execution time.

-The Greenplum configuration parameter `gp_explain_jit` enables the display of summarized JIT information from all query executions when JIT compilation is enabled. `EXPLAIN` can be used to see whether JIT is used or not.
-Examples:
+The Greenplum Database configuration parameter [gp_explain_jit](../../../ref_guide/config_params/guc-list.html#gp_explain_jit) enables the display of summarized JIT information from all query executions when JIT compilation is enabled. `EXPLAIN` can be used to see whether JIT is used or not.
+For example:

 With Postgres Optimizer: